Cutthroat Island (1995)

 Secondary genre: Swashbuckling

-Cutthroat Island” does not attempt to reinvigorate (or pretend to do so) the genre the same way “Pirates of the Caribbean: The Curse of the Black Pearl” (2003) did eight years later.
-It fully embraces the swashbuckling adventure spirit of the pirate genre with all of its tropes (e.g., walking the plunk, sea storms, hangings from the mast, snobbish and noble Englishmen) simultaneously offering an appealing and luxurious presentation of a typical tale with some gender swapping to spice things up.
+Cutthroat Island does not attempt to reinvigorate (or pretend to do so) pirates movies the same way Pirates of the Caribbean: The Curse of the Black Pearl (2003) did eight years later nor does it aim to be particularly deep in is presenting story.
+Instead it fully embraces the swashbuckling adventure spirit of those motion pictures with all of their tropes and cliches (e.g., walking the plunk, sea storms, hangings from the mast, snobbish Englishmen, tavern swordfights) while simultaneously offering a grand, luxurious, and gender swapped presentation with sharply drawn archetypes of heroes and villains.

-Continuing to demonstrate his skill in crafting a gonzo and spectacularly pyrotechnic extravaganza surprisingly in a period setting, Harlin stages novel and complex action sequences with exceptional stuntwork and appropriately loud sound design (those canons!) that deserve the price of the admission alone: a chase that sees people, horses and the canons of an entire ship attempting to stop a carriage rivals any modern Michael Bay sequence while the climatic sea battle between two pirate ships is perhaps Harlin’s biggest set piece of his entire career.
+What it lacks in the chemistry department though, Cutthroat Island makes up for it with visual flair of extraordinary magnitude.
+Harlin recreates the 17th century in exquisite detail with incredible production and costume design which brings to life villas, ships, treasure caves, prisons, and the entire Port Royal complemented by the luscious cinematography of Peter Levy (Broken Arrow (1996)) that embraces sweeping exotic locations (Thailand dubbing for the Caribbean) and stunning sunsets.
+Continuing to demonstrate his skill in crafting a gonzo and spectacular pyrotechnic-wise extravaganza in a period setting, Harlin stages novel and complex action sequences under exceptional stuntwork and very loud sound design (those canons!) deserving the price of the admission alone: a chase that sees people, horses, and the canons of an entire ship attempting to stop a carriage rivals any modern Michael Bay sequence while the climatic sea battle is how John Woo would look like on water.

-While for some, “Cutthroat Island“ might feels an excuse for the Swedish director to overindulge in action with the yars! and ahoys! of the world, its biggest triumph remains the timeless and thunderous score of John Debney (“End of Days” (1999),”Passion of the Christ“ (2004)).
-Considered by many as one of the best scores of all time, Debney relies heavily on a traditional orchestral composition with a heavy choir that gives the film an appropriately epic and sweeping tone that energizes every single moment on the big screen.
+While for some, Cutthroat Island might feels an excuse for the Swedish director to overindulge in action with all the yars! and ahoys! of the world, its biggest triumph remains the timeless and thunderous musical compositions of John Debney (End of Days (1999), Passion of the Christ (2004)).
+Considered by many as one of the best scores of all time, Debney’s debut work relies heavily on a traditional orchestra with a heavy choir that gives the flick an unstoppable momentum in its central theme populated by a nicely written lyrical tone against a brash, and sweeping sentiment for the film’s highly energetic sequences.

 A pirate extravaganza with explosions…lots of explosions

-+Amazing production and costume design
++Amazing production/costume design

 +Sound effects!